Meet Our Pastors

 Rev. Dr. Wilkes is a public speaker & writer for multiple national outlets including The Guardian; Stanford Social Innovation Review; The Washington Post, The Huffington Post & Sojourners Magazine.
 He’s also a published author whose initial work is entitled Freedom Notes: Reflections on Faith, Justice and The Possibility of Democracy.

 He resides in Brooklyn, New York with his wife, Rev. Dr. Gabby Cudjoe-Wilkes.
 Together, they co-authored the recently published work, Psalms for Black Lives: Resources for the Work of Liberation.
-Rev. Wilkes is also the author of the forthcoming text, Plenty Good Room: Co-Creating An Economy For All.
+Rev. Wilkes is also the author of Plenty Good Room: Co-Creating An Economy For All.

 In 2015, Rev. Dr. Wilkes began his post as Executive Director of The Drum Major Institute (DMI), an organization founded by Dr. Martin Luther King Jr., which carries forward the social change legacy of King by promoting economic justice, dismantling structural racism & advancing civil rights.